Prakanshu/graph-test-main/README.md

 We are aware of a number of problems with this application which must be fixed.
 The known problems are as follows:

 1) The graph data is sent in the order that it was created in.
-2) When the end of the list is reached, the websocket continues to reach into the data collection. - Solved
+2) When the end of the list is reached, the websocket continues to reach into the data collection.
-3) Cross-origin request are being blocked. - Solved
+3) Cross-origin request are being blocked.
-4) Syntax errors. - Solved
+4) Syntax errors.

 Note - there may be other problems which are not noted here.